Students must be approved by the Department of Veteran Affairs to use VA benefits prior to submitting a certification request to our office.

 In order for our office to submit enrollment to the VA for payment, you must be enrolled for courses for the term you are requesting.
 Please be advised that your courses must be required for your program of study.
 It is strongly advised you speak with an Academic Advisor to ensure any courses you are registered for are applicable to avoid delays in your enrollment certification being processed.

 In order to process your request for VA Benefits at Broward College you must complete an electronic certification.
 This electronic certification and process allows Veterans to complete the process, and upload all necessary documents, from anywhere using the Broward College website.
 These certification(s) must be completed each term in order to certify and process your VA Benefits.
+Veterans may only submit certifications once per term.
+If there is a change in your enrollment status after your certification request has been submitted, please e-mail firstname.lastname@example.org.
 The requests below are for the Fall 2019 term:

 Please be advised Veterans Services has stopped collecting Veteran Benefit Certification requests for the 2018-2019 academic year.
 If you need to submit a certification to have your enrollment updated with the VA, please contact our office at email@example.com.